hellmake/CAST-Highlight-Workshop/content/2_Setup/_index.md

 - Register as a CAST Highlight user
 - Get a couple apps that we want to analyze
-- Download and launch the analyzer
+- Download and launch the Code Reader
 - Upload the results to the CAST Highlight platform.

 The overview of this process looks like this: